MaterializeInc/materialize/doc/user/content/sql/create-cluster.md

 ---

-`CREATE CLUSTER` creates a logical [cluster](/overview/key-concepts#clusters), which contains indexes.
+`CREATE CLUSTER` creates a logical [cluster](/overview/key-concepts#clusters), which contains dataflow-powered objects.
 By default, a cluster named `default` with a single cluster replica will exist in every environment.

 To switch your active cluster, use the `SET` command: